roytang/blog/content/posts/2007/11/lorwyn-inaugurals.md

 Game two goes my way, as he has no creature drops at all for the first six turns or so.
 He has a warhammer, so any creature that comes out I immediately hit with removal.
 My offense consists almost entirely of two epochrasites and a faerie conclave.
 An interesting board position came during this game:

 My side: Faerie Conclave, Epochrasite, other lands.
-No removal in hand, and I&'m at 17 life.
+No removal in hand, and I'm at 17 life.

 His side: Warhammer, no creatures.
-Urza&'s Factory, Mouth of Ronom + 6-7 other lands.
-He&'s at five life.
+Urza's Factory, Mouth of Ronom + 6-7 other lands.
+He's at five life.

 I swing with Faerie Conclave and Epochrasite, then immediately realize the mistake.
-I had assumed he would just Ronom the Faerie, but if instead he makes a Factory worker and blocks the Epochrasite I&'m screwed since I have no removal and he can equip the warhammer next turn to climb back in life.
+I had assumed he would just Ronom the Faerie, but if instead he makes a Factory worker and blocks the Epochrasite I'm screwed since I have no removal and he can equip the warhammer next turn to climb back in life.
 Luckily, he assumes that I do have removal and does not risk taking the two damage from the faerie.
 I win game 2.

 Game 3, we had less than ten minutes left, so I play quickly.
 However, since I had boarded in removal, my side was now control.
 He had sided back in most of his creatures so he got the aggro draw.
-We trade hits for a while, but eventually he gets out a 9/6 Korlash with lifelink (warhammer) and there&'s no way I can catch up.
+We trade hits for a while, but eventually he gets out a 9/6 Korlash with lifelink (warhammer) and there's no way I can catch up.

 1-2 loss.